Ghalastic/Install-Ros1-Ros2/README.md

 ####
 4- After creating the virtual machine:
 - Go to settings and click on storage, then click on the blue CD icon that's named (Empty).
-- After that, to the very far right there is another blue CD icon, click on it and then go to "choose a disk file" and choose the just downloaded Ubuntu Mate 20.04 file.
+- After that, to the very far right there is another blue CD icon, click on it and then go to "choose a disk file" and choose the just downloaded Ubuntu MATE 20.04 desktop image file.
 ####
 ![‏‏لقطة الشاشة (2026)](https://github.com/user-attachments/assets/6a580a94-f16e-4d53-a71c-e6a40f990a20)
 ####
-- After doing all the previous steps, click on start at the top to begin installing and launching Ubuntu Mate 20.04 into the newly created virtual machine.
+- After doing all the previous steps, click on start at the top to begin installing and launching Ubuntu MATE 20.04 into the newly created virtual machine.
 ####
 ![‏‏لقطة الشاشة (2031)](https://github.com/user-attachments/assets/672d4687-169b-4806-931d-ab8c0a91956d)
 ####